 2 tablespoons molasses

 Mix ingredients together, blending well.
-Brush on ribs or chicken, cooked on grill or in the oven, during the last 15 to 30 minutes of cooking.
+Brush on ribs or chicken, cooked on a grill or in the oven, during the last 15 to 30 minutes of cooking.
 This keeps for a month or so in the refrigerator if using commercial sauce.
 How long it would keep with homemade sauce would depend on how long the homemade sauce could be kept.

 Tomorrow we are Cooking with the Journal